 In many ways, Ötzi was a surprising and odd find when he was discovered.
-Even though finds from the ice had been recovered in Norway decades before Ötzi’s discovery, this was not well known outside Norway.
+Even though finds from the ice had been recovered in Norway decades before Ötzi’s discovery, this was not well known in the outer world.
 Thus, when Ötzi appeared, he was a bolt from the blue for the Austrian and Italian archaeological milieu.
 From the start, it was believed that he was a unique find, preserved by miraculous circumstances.
 Otherwise, there would surely have been more such finds.
-It was six years before the first mass melt-out of archaeological finds from the ice in Yukon in 1997, and a few years later in the Alps and Norway (Read about the history of glacial archaeology here).
+It was six years before the first mass melt-out of archaeological finds from the ice in Yukon in 1997 and a few years later in the Alps and Norway (more on the history of glacial archaeology here).

-When the first examples of a new type of find are made, they will sometimes appear surprising and odd.
-As time passes and more finds are discovered, this situation normally changes.
+When the first examples of a new type of find are discovered, they will sometimes appear surprising and odd.
+As time passes and more finds are made, this situation normally changes.
 The earliest finds no longer appear peculiar, but fit a pattern that was not visible initially.
-We have seen the same thing happening during our glacial archaeology work here in Oppland County, Norway.
+We have seen the same thing happening during our glacial archaeology work here in Innlandet County, Norway.
 Finds that initially appeared odd and hard to understand, turned out to fit a pattern not visible to us, when we first started out.

 We start at the very beginning.